MinorDelay/Programmeerproject/PROCESS.md

 Hopefully I can do the first two on monday, because making these are things I've already done before.

 ## Monday 11-6-18 / Day 4
+- Converted data into useful format.
+Started to work on the worldmap.
+Got the general outline, but didn't get as far as I'd hoped.
+- At the end of the day I realised that I needed to put in a little extra effort, so the slight lack of datapoints can be compensated.
+That got me thinking to create a map that can slide when dragging with the mouse, and can zoom when the mousewheel or a movement with the same capacity gets scrolled.

+## Tuesday 12-6-18 / Day 5
+- The idea from monday got me looking for an example that could show me how this could be accomplished.
+At first I only found an example that used the v3 version of d3.
+This led to the thought that I should use the old version of d3 throughout my project.
+At second thought
+I remembered what extra trouble this would give thinking back at the course dataprocessing assignment 3.
+- After this range of thoughts I started searching better for an example that could help me create the desired map while using d3v4.
+- The example was found but the example would only run when called from the index.html, which I didn't want.
+After a few hours of staring I came to the conclusion that I appended the changes (zoom or drag map) to the wrong variable thus meaning that the map remain stationary.

+## Wednesday 13-6-18 / Day 6
+- Applied the solutions of the problems from tuesday.
+Thus meaning that the map works correctly.
+The only other problem I've encountered is the fact that the way the countries are colored (the more waste the more intense the coloring), are not ideal.
+Due to a relatively high deviation between plasticproduction in certain countries the scaling of those countries is off.
+Perhaps I should work on a more logarithmic scale or create buckets containing certain ranges of values who then represent a specific color.
+- Made a bar chart without update function.
+Update function is linked to worldmap.
+Something to do for next week.

+## Thursday 14-6-18 / Day 7
+- Started on my scatterplot.
+Came to the realisation that the way my data was structured is not useable for a scatter (or I don't know the right way for it).
+On the other hand I've found an example that should be quite good and useable for the way I want to represent my data (when the data is correctly structured).